 Southeast of Roanoke, the Booker T. Washington National Monument (540/721-2094) is a reconstructed plantation that includes the kitchen cabin where the influential African American leader was born.
 The 207-acre site, which also includes tobacco fields, is 20 mi (32 km) or so from Roanoke via Hwy-116 and Hwy-122.

-Roanoke’s most popular place to eat is either Thelma’s Chicken and Waffles (315 SE Market St., 540/343-8888), right downtown, or The Roanoker Restaurant (2522 Colonial Ave., 540/344-7746, closed Mon.), “The Home of Good Food since 1941,” which serves traditional Virginia dishes and also does a tasty bowl of chili, a mile south of downtown off I-581 (Wonju St. exit).
-Another candidate for Roanoke’s favorite food: the Texas Tavern (114 SW Church Ave., 540/342-4825), home of “World Famous Chili” and $2 cheeseburgers since 1930.
-There’s also the unexpected world-beat cuisine at Carlos Brazilian and International Cuisine (4167 Electric Rd., 540/776-1117) on a hilltop three miles south of town.
+Roanoke’s most popular place to eat is probably The Roanoker Restaurant (2522 Colonial Ave., 540/344-7746, Tues.-Sun.), “The Home of Good Food since 1941,” which serves traditional Virginia dishes, 2 mi (3.2 km) south of downtown off I-581 (Colonial Ave. exit).
+Another candidate for Roanoke’s favorite food is the Texas Tavern (114 Church Ave.
+SW, 540/342-4825), home of “World Famous Chili” and $1.75 cheeseburgers, and open daily 24 hours, seven days a week since 1930.
+There’s also the unexpected world-beat cuisine at Carlos Brazilian and International Cuisine (4167 Electric Rd., 540/776-1117) on a hilltop 4 mi (6.4 km) south of town.
 If you’re planning a picnic up in the mountains, be sure to stop first at the historic farmers market (free), downtown next to the Center in the Square and active since 1882.